Scarletcurve188/Week-3-Homework-A-High-Stakes-Investigation/A High Stakes Investigation.md

         cat $1_Dealer_schedule | awk -F" " '{print $1, $2, '$3','$4' }'| grep "$2"

-        To view the dealer for Blackjack on March 10 at 2:00 p.m., run:
+To view the dealer for `Blackjack` on `March 10 at 2:00 p.m.`, run:

             sh roulette_dealer_finder_by_time_and_game.sh 0310 '02:00:00 PM' '$3' '$4'

-            This will show: 02:00:00 PM Chyna Mercado
+This will show: `02:00:00 PM Chyna Mercado`

-        To view the dealer for roulette on March 10 at 2:00 p.m., run:
+To view the dealer for `roulette` on `March 10 at 2:00 p.m.`, run:

             sh roulette_dealer_finder_by_time_and_game.sh 0310 '02:00:00 PM' '$5' '$6'

-            This will show: 02:00:00 PM Billy Jones
+This will show: `02:00:00 PM Billy Jones`

-        To view the dealer for Texas Hold 'Em on March 10 at 2:00 p.m., run:
+To view the dealer for `Texas Hold 'Em` on `March 10 at 2:00 p.m.`, run:

             sh roulette_dealer_finder_by_time_and_game.sh 0310 '02:00:00 PM' '$7' '$8'

-            This will show: 02:00:00 PM Cleveland Hanna
+This will show: `02:00:00 PM Cleveland Hanna`

 ---